Schoonology/discovery/README.md

 The Registry emits an `"available"` event for every Service that comes available, whether they be local or remote.
-Two arguments are passed in to the event handler: the fully-qualified and unique `name` of the Service and the `data` currently associated with that Service.
+Two arguments are passed in to the event handler: the `name` of the Service and the `data` currently associated with that Service.

-A brief note on Service `name` values: "Fully-qualified" names, in order to be universally unique, join the originally-specified Service name with a unique suffix provided by the Manager's `generateId` implementation, separated by a colon. _In practice, the `name` received as a part of the `"available"` event can be split by the delimeter (`:`), to get the original `name` passed in to `createService`._
+If you need a unique identifier for this Service "instance", use `id`, as `name` is preserved from the original `createService` call, and may not be unique.

 #### Event: `"unavailable"`